Skip to content

 Understanding how to react when your dog exhibits resource guarding behaviour is crucial for both your safety and your dog's well-being:

-If you encounter someone else's dog that is resource guarding and you want to approach the area, it's crucial to prioritise safety and respect the dog's boundaries.
-Here are some steps to take:
+If you encounter another dog that is resource guarding, prioritise safety and respect the dog's boundaries:

-1. Maintain Distance: Do not approach the dog directly.
-Keep a safe distance to avoid escalating the situation.
+• Maintain Distance: Keep a safe distance to avoid escalating the situation.

-3. Avoid Direct Eye Contact: Dogs can perceive direct eye contact as a threat.
-Look at the dog peripherally instead.
+• Avoid Direct Eye Contact: Direct eye contact can be perceived as a threat.
+Look at the dog peripherally.

-5. Use Positive Associations: If you have treats or a toy, you can try tossing them at a safe distance to create a positive association with your presence.
+• Use Positive Associations: Toss treats or a toy at a safe distance to create positive associations.

-7. Avoid Confrontation: Never try to take the guarded resource from the dog or physically move the dog yourself.
-This can lead to aggressive reactions.
+• Avoid Confrontation: Never try to take the guarded resource or physically move the dog.

 Safety and respect are paramount when dealing with resource-guarding dogs, whether they are yours or someone else's.